-The CORE Elementary Reading Academy offers educators fundamental knowledge in effective standards-aligned and evidence-based reading practices for all learners.
+The CORE Elementary Reading Academy offers educators fundamental knowledge in effective standards-aligned and evidence-based reading practices based on the science of reading.
 The Academy also applies these practices to evidence-based textbook series.
 By taking all five topical sessions, participants gain a comprehensive understanding of the critical components for effective reading instruction.

 NOTE: Sessions 1 and 2 must be taken together.
 Sessions 3, 4, 5, and 6 may be taken separately.

 - Identify the standards alignment to evidence-based reading instruction.

 - Articulate the research on the essential components of reading instruction and link research to practice.

 - Gain clear and explicit models of high-leverage instructional routines.

 - Practice using instructional routines specific to the particular topic.